SUSTAINABILITY IN RESTAURANTS

 FUTURE INDUSTRY PLANNING

-We are a chef-owner business model and we encourage the same for our chefs (we aim to train, empower and co-invest towards business ownership)
+We are a chef-owner business model and we aim to train, empower and co-invest towards business ownership

 Pop-up events are used to support young chefs.
 See Chefs Collab info > HERE